 Dr. Wren has investigated retaining wall and foundation performance and failures including retaining structures such as crib retaining walls, soil mix retaining walls, soil nail walls, and conventional gravity and cantilever retaining structures, and Mechanically Stabilized Earth (MSE) walls.
 Dr. Wren also has experience in the investigation and analysis of pipeline system performance and failure, including sanitary sewer pipelines, water supply pipelines, storm drain pipelines, irrigation pipeline systems and oil and natural gas pipeline systems and is knowledgeable about the documentation methods for operational pipeline systems.
 Dr. Wren has expertise in dynamic soil properties and testing, analysis of the behavior of retaining structures, slopes, foundations, and pipelines during earthquakes and has evaluated sites and structures following natural disasters, such as earthquakes and floods.

 Dr. Wren has experience with urban and infrastructure construction including site characterization, deep foundations, and support of excavation analysis and design.
-His expertise includes deep foundation testing, excavation instrumentation and monitoring, groundwater monitoring and withdrawal effects, and the effects of deep excavations on nearby structures.
-He provides peer review services for design of complex structures and activities such as nuclear power plant structures, deep excavations, retaining structures, and dewatering programs.
+His expertise includes deep foundation testing, excavation monitoring, groundwater monitoring and withdrawal effects, and the effects of excavations on nearby structures.
+He has provided peer review services for design of complex structures and activities such as nuclear power plant structures, deep excavations, retaining structures, and dewatering programs.
 Dr. Wren has experience with evaluating the geotechnical properties of fly ash and analyzing the performance of fly ash amended structures such as embankments and levees.

 Dr. Wren has investigated and analyzed landslides on natural and man-made slopes and provided repair recommendations for slope failures.
 He has investigated and analyzed the factors contributing to the causes of landslides in varied geologic settings across North America, including the effects of wildfires on slope stability and erosion, flooding, and debris generation.

 Dr. Wren has expertise in the behavior of expansive and collapsible soils and their effects on foundations, retaining walls, and slopes.
-His expertise includes investigation of structures affected by ground settlement, conducting subsurface investigations of these sites, and performing analyses of the causes of the settlement and appropriate remedial measures.
+His expertise includes investigation of structures affected by ground settlement, conducting subsurface investigations, and performing analyses of the causes of the settlement and appropriate remedial measures.
 He has experience with geotechnical laboratory testing including static and dynamic testing of soil and soil improvement technologies such as soil mixing, jet grouting, and compaction grouting.

-Dr. Wren has served as an Adjunct Professor and Lecturer in the Civil and Environmental Engineering Department at Stanford University, a part-time faculty member in the Department of Civil Engineering and Applied Mechanics at San Jose State University, and as an instructor for the U.S. Army Corps of Engineers.
-He has served on the Industrial Advisory Board for the University of California Los Angeles (UCLA).
+Dr. Wren has served as an Adjunct Professor and Lecturer in the Civil and Environmental Engineering Department at Stanford University, a part-time faculty member in the Department of Civil Engineering and Applied Mechanics at San Jose State University, an instructor for the U.S. Army Corps of Engineers, and a member of the Industrial Advisory Board for the University of California Los Angeles (UCLA).